 L.E.A.D.
 Program (Licensure in Education for Adults with Degrees)

 Any candidate who has received a Bachelor’s Degree (either B.A. or B.S.) is eligible to add teaching licensure to his/her credentials.
 While the individual programs vary by subject area, most post-baccalaureate candidates are able to complete their licensure preparation courses in four or five semesters, attending classes full-time.
 Individual program guides are available through the Graduate Admissions Office.
-Depending on the licensure area sought (Early Childhood Education, Intervention Specialist Education, Multi-Age Physical Education, Middle Childhood Education, or Adolescent to Young Adult Education), the Director of Graduate Education Studies will also provide assistance in planning each candidate's particular preparatory program.
-Call 330-490-7586 for specific information.
+Depending on the licensure area sought (Early Childhood Education, Intervention Specialist Education, Middle Childhood Education, or Adolescent to Young Adult Education), the Director of Graduate Education Studies will also provide assistance in planning each candidate's particular preparatory program.

 Regardless of licensure program, certain commonalities apply to any candidate who elects to participate in the Teacher Preparation Program after completing his/her bachelor’s degree.

 - Most of the basic education courses required for licensure can be taken EITHER at the graduate or undergraduate level.
 The equivalencies are listed below: